sercanyilmaz84/stealwifi/README.md

 It can be useful for spesific targets and also u can use with badusb.

 This code created for ethical hacking students.
-All responsibilty on you ;)
+All responsibility on you ;)
 ***********************************************************************
 # Usage